Start playing guitar How to choose a guitar for beginners?

 4. “A Day in the Life” – Beatles

-I suppose that John Lennon was always the troublemaker among the Beatles.
+I suppose that John Lennon was always the troublemaker among The Beatles.
 He was, I believe, the one who always pushed music ideas to their extreme.
 Sometimes these tendencies lead to the compelling nonsense of “Revolution 9,” other times to the gorgeously bizarre and utterly satisfying “A Day in the Life.”

 I think that this is the greatest of all the songs by The Beatles.
 And while the band is primarily known for its beautiful melodies and clever arrangements, “A Day in the Life,” to my ears, still sounds terrifying.
 This is an anthem for the end of the world written from the perspective of mundanity.
 In my book, it’s one of the greatest songs of all time.